Nourish - 4 of our Favourite Energy Ball Recipes to Get You Through The Day!

-These little balls of clean healthy goodness are perfectly sized to be portable and satisfying, making them the ideal all-natural energy bites for fuelling a busy lifestyle, helping to fight off that afternoon slump and giving you something to satisfy that sweet tooth!
+Today we’re talking energy ball recipes.
+Mmmm yum yum yum.
+These little balls of clean healthy goodness are perfectly sized to be portable and satisfying.
+This makes them the ideal all-natural energy bites for fuelling a busy lifestyle.
+Not to mention, helping to fight off that afternoon slump and giving you something to satisfy that sweet tooth!

 All of these energy balls are super easy to make – you literally just throw everything together in a food processor (or sturdy blender) and whizz it together for a minute or two and boom!

-These energy balls are surprisingly filling for their size due to their high fibre and protein content, so one or two will totally satisfy any mid-afternoon energy slumps as well as making the perfect complimentary pre or post-workout nibble.
+These energy balls are surprisingly filling for their size due to their high fibre and protein content.
+As a result, one or two will totally satisfy any mid-afternoon energy slumps as well as making the perfect complimentary pre or post-workout nibble.

-2. The Little Green Spoon: Vanilla Coconut Protein Balls
+No. 1 – The Little Green Spoon: Coconut Cacao Balls

 Indy Power from The Little Green Spoon is all about embracing natural, nutritious and nourishing foods and is constantly experimenting to develop new recipes and put a healthy twist on some old favourites.